What shape screen should I go for - 16:9 or Cinemascope?

 Some projectors have a fixed lens, so you need to stretch the picture into cinemascope with a specialist lens in front.
 That in turn introduces slight geometry distortion, which ideally needs a video processor to correct.
 It’s worth doing, but adds cost.

 Other projectors have a built-in motorised zoom lens to deliver Cinemascope.
-Then you sacrifice about a third of the projector's brightness - you have to factor that into your screen calculations.
+Then you sacrifice about a third of the projector's brightness - so we have to factor that into our brightness calculations.

 Barco's HODR® in native Cinemascope - perfect geometry without a motorised or external lens